josephnhtam/live-streaming-server-net/docs/tutorials/serving-hls.md

 ## Quick Setup Guide for Your Live Streaming Server

-This section will guide you through adding a HLS transmuxer to convert RTMP streams into HLS streams.
+This section will guide you through adding a HLS transmuxer to convert RTMP streams into HLS streams and serve the HLS live streams with ASP.NET Core.

 ### Step 1: Initialize a New Project and Add Required Packages

-To serve HLS live streams with ASP.NET Core's static file middleware, create an empty ASP.NET Core Web application and add the necessary packages using the following commands:
+Create an empty ASP.NET Core Web application and add the necessary packages using the following commands:

 ```
 dotnet new web
 dotnet add package LiveStreamingServerNet
 dotnet add package LiveStreamingServerNet.StreamProcessor
+dotnet add package LiveStreamingServerNet.StreamProcessor.AspNetCore
 ```

 ### Step 2: Configure Your Live Streaming Server